BC-SECURITY/Long-Live-The-Empire/Exercise 4 - Agent Chaining/Exercise 4.md

   <img src="https://github.com/BC-SECURITY/Empire/assets/20302208/2801693c-af72-4b24-b583-f7a8ff24fe49">
 </p>

-7. Take note of the agent's name as we will need it for the next section.
+7. Take note of the agent's name, as we will need it for the next section.

 ## Create a Port Forward Pivot
 In this section, we will guide you through the process of establishing a network pivot using an Empire listener.
 This step will allow us to redirect network traffic from one agent to another, effectively extending our reach into the target network.